PRG-Mbox-Git/Profiles/Studio v4.md

-# Mbox Studio v4.2 Mapping
+# Mbox Studio v4.3 Mapping
-As of June 22, 2017
+As of August 28, 2018

 Notes:
 * Mbox uses default values of 127 and 32767 for some parameters, rather than 128 and 32768.
 Using incorrect default values will have a severe negative impact on operation!